-Will Patriots Left Tackle Isaiah Wynn Return To Practice This Week?
+NESN

 Isaiah Wynn can take an important step forward in his recovery this week.

 Wynn, the New England Patriots’ starting left tackle, now is eligible to return to practice after spending the last six weeks on injured reserve with a toe injury.
-The Patriots are scheduled to practice Wednesday, Thursday and Friday ahead of Sunday’s primetime matchup with the Baltimore Ravens.
+The Patriots are scheduled to practice Wednesday, Thursday and Friday ahead of Sunday’s primetime matchup with the Baltimore Ravens at M&T Bank Stadium.

-Head coach Bill Belichick wouldn’t reveal the team’s plans for the 2018 first-round draft pick.
+Head coach Bill Belichick on Monday wouldn’t reveal the team’s plans for the 2018 first-round draft pick.

 After missing his entire rookie season with a torn Achilles, Wynn started the first two games of this season and played well as Tom Brady’s new blindside protector.
-The earliest he can return to game action is in Week 11 against the Philadelphia Eagles.
+The earliest Wynn can return to game action is in Week 12 against the Dallas Cowboys.

 “We have one (player) that we’re hoping can return from injury: Isaiah Wynn, who was our left tackle to start the year,” Brady said earlier this month on Westwood One Radio.
 “He’s working hard and progressing, and any time you get players back, it not only improves the depth of the team, but you get some youthful exuberance, as well.
 So any time you get players back from injury, I think it’s a benefit to the team.”